GonzalezLab/T-lex3/README.md

 ### **FAQ**
-To be completed by the users
+To be completed by the users.

 **1. _T-lex3_ has stopped before finishing.**
 >Try to increase the RAM used for the program.
 With some species, _T-lex_ requires more RAM to execute the program.